ReDI-School/js-berlin-2021-fall/lesson03.md

 We can do better than that.

-We've seen that the `+` operator can be used on strings to combine them.
+We've seen that the `+` operator can be used on strings and number/string combination to concatenate them into a new string.

 Let's try to make our output a bit nicer: